zacattak/fs-journal/journal/04/questions.md

 03. What does *REST* stand for, and in simple terms what does it mean??

   > Rest stands for Representation State Transfer and they are a popular form of API.
-REST refers to an architecture that sets the rules for how an API works.
+REST refers to an architecture that sets the rules for how an API works and establishes standards of communication between computer systems.
+RESTful systems are stateless meaning that they separate the concerns of the client and server.

 04. What is a callback / higher order function?